javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 [cut]

-CSS is always the preferred way -- not only for HTML, but in Javascript as well.
+CSS is always the preferred way -- not only for HTML, but in JavaScript as well.

 We should only manipulate the `style` property if classes "can't handle it".

-For instance, `style` is acceptable if we calculate coordinates of an element dynamically and want to set them from Javascript, like this:
+For instance, `style` is acceptable if we calculate coordinates of an element dynamically and want to set them from JavaScript, like this:

 ```js
 let top = /* complex calculations */;